Skip to content

 Mark Haddon: 'Without death there is no fiction, nor any value in existence'

 It came anything but naturally, writing his collection of short stories The Pier Collapses.
 Mark Haddon, made famous with The Miraculous Incident with the Dog in the Night, novels come a lot easier.
-'I've been trying to write short stories for a long time, and I knew I should be capable of it, but I never succeeded.
+'I've been trying to write short stories for a long time, and I knew I should be able to do it, but I never succeeded.
 It was like a...

 something raw logo